jackBlaster/Python_Data_Analysis_Project/README.md

 ## Acknowledgments

 - This project utilizes the Million Song Dataset, and we extend our gratitude to the contributors and maintainers of the dataset.

+## Conclusions

+Our choice is based on the mean absolute error between the predicted set and the actual set of target in each model.
+Therefore, our journey conducted us to conclude that the Random Forest Classifier, and some models of Neural Network in addition to the Linear Regression are the best options to develop a model based on this dataset.